AdguardTeam/LegalDocs/dns_eula/en/EULA.md

 Email: support@adguard.com
 Website: https://adguard-dns.io

 © 2022 ADGUARD SOFTWARE LIMITED.
 All Rights Reserved.
-The Software and any accompanying documentation are copyrighted and protected by copyright laws and international copyright treaties, as well as other intellectual property laws and treaties.
+The Services and any accompanying documentation are copyrighted and protected by copyright laws and international copyright treaties, as well as other intellectual property laws and treaties.